master-moose/DevToolkit/README.md

 ## Getting Started
 - Open `index.html` in your browser.
 Everything runs locally.
 - Optional: use a simple static server for local dev (e.g., VSCode Live Server).
 Not required.

-## Deploy to GitHub Pages
-1. Create a new GitHub repository and push this folder.
-2. In GitHub repo Settings → Pages → Source: `Deploy from a branch`, select `main` and `/ (root)`.
-3. Save.
-Your site will be live at `https://<user>.github.io/<repo>/`.

-If deploying to a subpath, links are relative by default.
-Service Worker is registered from the site root.

-## Buy Me a Coffee / AdSense
-- Update the BuyMeACoffee URL in `index.html`.
-- For AdSense, replace the placeholder block in the Home sidebar with your snippet.

 ## SEO & PWA
 - Minimal SEO meta tags included in `index.html`.